 To help us in a formal way with their experience and wisdom, at the Spring Gathering in Malibu 2012, the California Men’s Gatherings inaugurated a Circle of Elders.
 Since we started over 35 years ago, we have always felt the need for elders, benefited from them, and honored them.
 Now we have a formal role for Elders.

-Our current CMG Elders are Al-Binky Hoch, Bert Cassan, Bob Ames, Cat Walker, Jim Ruboyianes, Joe Wagenhofer, Lamar Kerley, Mike Fahy, Patrick Knisely, and Richard Farshler.
+Our current CMG Elders are Al-Binky Hoch, Bert Cassan, Cat Walker, Jim Ruboyianes, Joe Wagenhofer, Lamar Kerley, Mike Fahy, Patrick Knisely, Phil Darby and Richard Farshler.

-Our past members of the circle, remembered with love, are Buzz Young and Randy Harrison.
+Our past members of the circle, remembered with love, are Bob Ames, Buzz Young, and Randy Harrison.

 The elders can be contacted at : Select Circle Of Elders from List